itrus/bash-scripts-NGS/iVAR/readme.md

   - For example, for PhiX control use the Illumina website (https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 Genbank has the PhiX sequence [Genbank: NC_001422.1 that is 5 nt different from the Illumina’s one.
    - For the PR strain of ZIKV I downloaded FASTA file (ZIKV-PR.fasta) from the Genbank [Genbank: KU501215.1].
    - For the BaPCV2b strain of PCV2 I downloaded FASTA file (BaPCV2b.fasta) from the Genbank [Genbank: FJ233905.1].
-- Run bwa.sh script to align paired reads to the reference.
+- Run /main/bwa.sh script to align paired reads to the reference.
 First index files for the reference genome will be created.
 Then as the resulting output sorted and merged BAM file named as <SAMPLE>.BAM will be created.
 Unmapped reads are skipped (“F” parameter).
 After successfully run, delete the copy-pasted input FASTQ.GZ files to save the space and other tiny files (e.g. index), but keep the generated output (BAM file) and logging information from the shell/terminal.

 ## 6 Coverage analysis
 ### 6.1 UGENE